by Gary Fearon, Creative Director, Southern Writers Magazine

 Those who’ve been there recommend searching out an artist or photography pro, ideally one near you, whose style resonates with you (they can easily be found online, where you’ll see examples of their work).
-In conjunction with the artwork, an experienced graphic designer should be considered to put it all together in an attractive format.
+Stock photo sites are also ideal for scouting out images.
+In conjunction with the artwork, an experienced graphic designer should be enlisted to put it all together in an attractive format.

 Then, just as you’ve gotten trusted, literary-minded acquaintances to read your manuscript and give you practical feedback, don’t skimp on seeking qualified judgment on your proposed cover graphics.
 Artistic opinion is especially subjective, so get as many critiques as it takes to be sure you’ve got yourself a winner.

 What if your book is already on the market and you realize your cover is not what it could be?
 Don’t kick yourself.
 Some of our favorite self-published authors have changed their covers in recent months, using their second-edition printing to upgrade.
 They report that the investment is paying off.